zeozeozeo/odin-imgui/README.md

 When updating, a new commit should be chosen for `master` which is right before `master` was merged into `docking`.
 The `docking` commit should be the following merge commit.
 Additionally, when updating, all backends in `imgui_impl.odin` should be checked for new commits, and updated where necessary.

+## Coming soon
+ - Respect defines from `imconfig.h`
+ - Generate functions to restore overloads from `imgui.h` C++ header.
+ - Helper file to work with ImGui in a way that is more Odin-ey

 ## Help wanted!